MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/overview.md

 You can find the changes notes for this task [here](https://github.com/MicrosoftPremier/VstsExtensions/blob/master/CreateWorkItem/en-US/changeNotes.md).

 ### Known Issues
+- The dialogs for selecting work item type, area, iteration, as well as the dialog for setting up the field-value-mappings for additional fields only work in the classic pipeline UI.
+Due to technical restrictions they do **not** work in the task assistant view when editing YAML pipelines.
 - Due to manifest changes in the Visual Studio Marketplace, the regular extension cannot be installed in an offline Team Foundation Server.
 If you need a working vsix file for your Team Foundation Server, please download the on-prem version of this extension from [here](https://github.com/MicrosoftPremier/VstsExtensions/tree/master/CreateWorkItem/on-prem).
 - Due to an issue in extension handling of Team Foundation Server and Azure DevOps Services (and a complementary mistake in our extension manifests) you might get the message "Error finding the extension" when you try to open one of the custom task editors using the "three dots" buttons.
 If you run into this issue, please contact us via email so we can work with you to fix the problem.